j13z/es6-browser-boilerplate/README.md

 # es6-boilerplate

-ES6 (ECMAScript 2015) boilerplate project for current browsers.
+ES6 (ECMAScript 2015) boilerplate project for current browsers, to be used with HTTP/1.1.
 Features (via Gulp build):

 - Compiles ES6 to ES5 (using Babel)
 - Bundles ES6 modules and ES5 libraries into a single script.
 Uses [es6-module-transpiler]